 In the west, these precious stones are commonly set in opal jewellery.
 Opal rings, earrings and necklaces are especially popular and are treasured tokens of hope and good fortune.

-Opal can come in variety of types and colours, with black opal considered to be the rarest while white, grey, and green are deemed the most common.
+Opal can come in a variety of types and colours, with black opal considered to be the rarest while white, grey, and green are deemed the most common.
 White opals can look serene, graceful, and pure set in a yellow gold ring and paired with diamonds, as in this opal and diamond cluster ring.

-Black opals, however, are best suited to white gold or platinum where they can stand out and create sharp, dramatic contrast.
+Black opals, however, are best suited to white gold or platinum where they can stand out and create a sharp, dramatic contrast.
 This mid-century black opal solitaire ring demonstrates the wondrous iridescence that black opal can feature, and is complemented by a unique sweeping white gold shank.